West Palm Beach Drug Trafficking Lawyer

 Between the aggressive prosecution and the long potential sentences following convictions, few drug-related crimes are as serious as drug trafficking.
 If you are under investigation for drug trafficking, or have been charged with this crime, it is crucial that you seek the assistance of an experienced West Palm Beach drug trafficking lawyer.

-As a 29-year veteran of criminal law, including 5 years as a state prosecutor, I know how drug trafficking cases move through the Florida criminal justice system and what it takes to fight these charges.
+As a veteran of criminal law, including 5 years as a state prosecutor, I know how drug trafficking cases move through the Florida criminal justice system and what it takes to fight these charges.
 Even in cases where the State’s evidence is strong, it is important to remember that the State always has the burden to prove every element of the offense.
 I will work tirelessly on your case to hold the prosecution to their burden.

 Defending yourself against drug trafficking charges can be even more difficult than other kinds of cases because the State will often attempt to seize your assets if it believes them to have come from “drug proceeds.”
 This can make life difficult for you as well as your family as you work to defend your freedom.
 I will fight the State’s efforts to seize any assets they believe are related to a trafficking offense.